matter-labs/zinc/zinc-book/src/05-operators/01-arithmetic.md

 `%` and `%=` are binary operators.

 **Accepts**
-1. Integer expression (anything but `field`)
+1. Integer expression (any type except `field`)
-2. Integer expression of the same type
+2. Expression of the operand 1 type

 **Returns** an integer result of the same type.